ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: simulate

     Specifies whether or not to simulate instrument driver I/O operations.
 If  simulation is enabled, instrument driver functions perform range checking  and call Ivi_GetAttribute and Ivi_SetAttribute functions, but they do not  perform instrument I/O.  For output parameters that represent instrument  data, the instrument driver functions return calculated values.
     The default value is VI_FALSE.
-Use the niSwitch_InitWithOptions  function to override this value.
+Use the :py:meth:`niswitch.Session.InitWithOptions`  function to override this value.

     The following table lists the characteristics of this property.